2023 Call for applications for the EU-funded EaP Civil Society Fellowship Programme: Apply by April 21, 2023!

-- Find out more about the fellowship programme by checking out our 2022 Fellowship Fact Sheet and check the 10 Tips from Current Fellows.
+- Find out more about the fellowship programme by checking out our 2023 Fellowship Factsheet.

-- Join our Information Webinar for potential applicants on 21st of September 2022.
+- Join our Information Webinar for potential applicants on the 5th of April 2023.
 The webinar will give interested applicants the opportunity to find out more about the programme and ask any questions they might have about the application process and the fellowship.
-UPD: Recording of the Information Webinar is available on our e-learning hub!
+06.04.2023 UPD: The recorded webinar is available on our e-learning Hub!

-- The applications for the 2022 cohort of Fellows will close on 15th of October 2022.
+- The applications (Concept Notes!) for the 2023 Spring cohort of Fellows will close on 21st of April 2023.
 IMPORTANT: Submitted Concept Forms are assessed on a rolling basis, so the sooner applicants make a submission the quicker they will find out if they can move on to the Full Application stage and, if successful, the sooner they will be able to begin their Fellowship!